bullsi/cs733_raft/README.md

 # Introduction

 This (`./assignment4`) is the complete assignment of course CS733: Advanced Distributed Computing - Engineering a Cloud.
-The purpose of this assignment is to understand and implement the functionalities of the RAFT protocol.
-In this, I have implemented the process of Leader Election and Log Replication.
+The purpose of this assignment is to understand and implement the functionalities of [RAFT consensus algorithm](https://raft.github.io/).
+I have implemented the process of Leader Election and Log Replication.
 In the previous versions of the assignment, each server was a different go routine but now it is again separate go process.
 Moreover, server-server interation was using channels but now an additional layer of RPC is added over that.
 The focus is not on the I/O but on the correctness of the implementation.

 # Files